|

 LENNOX:

-Scottish surname transferred to forename use, itself from the Gaelic element
+Scottish surname transferred to forename use, meaning "place of elms."

 LENOX: